On the Convergence Analysis of Muon: Related Work

 \section{Related Work}

 Muon was originally proposed in \citet{jordan2024muon}, which demonstrated the superior performance of Muon on various models and datasets.
 Subsequently, \citet{liu2025muon} improved the Muon by incorporating techniques such as weight decay and adjusting the per-parameter update scale, and showed that Muon can outperform Adam when optimizing large language models (LLMs).
 One possible explanation for Muon’s superior performance is provided by \cite{bernstein2024old}, which showed that Muon’s update direction corresponds to the steepest descent under the spectral norm constraint.
 Moreover, we note that there are some recent works \citep{li2025note, pethick2025training, an2025asgo, kovalev2025understanding} that also analyze the convergence behavior of Muon.
-For example, \cite{li2025note} analyzed the Frobenius norm convergence (\Cref{def: f norm stationary}) of Muon under Frobenius norm Lipschitz smooth (\Cref{ass: smooth}). \cite{an2025asgo} analyzed the convergence of the Simplified Muon (\Cref{alg: muon_deterministic}) with \Cref{ass: blockwise}. \cite{pethick2025training} viewed Muon as one of the linear minimization oracle (lmo) based family algorithms and \cite{kovalev2025understanding} viewed Muon as a special case of first-order trust-region optimization methods.
-Both \cite{pethick2025training, kovalev2025understanding} provided the convergence analysis of Muon with \Cref{ass: nuclear smooth}.
+For example, \cite{li2025note} analyzed the Frobenius norm convergence (\Cref{def: f norm stationary}) of Muon under Frobenius norm Lipschitz smooth (\Cref{ass: smooth}). \cite{an2025asgo} analyzed the convergence of the Simplified Muon (\Cref{alg: muon_deterministic}) with \Cref{ass: blockwise}. \cite{pethick2025training} introduced a general algorithmic framework based on a family of linear minimization oracle (lmo) methods and established convergence guarantees for this family.
+Muon can be viewed as a special instance of this framework, and its convergence was analyzed under \Cref{ass: nuclear smooth}. \cite{kovalev2025understanding} proposed a stochastic non-Euclidean trust-region gradient method with momentum, treating Muon, normalized SGD, and signSGD as special cases. \cite{kovalev2025understanding} established convergence guarantees for the stochastic non-Euclidean trust-region gradient method in both star-convex and nonconvex settings.
+Compared to \cite{kovalev2025understanding}, in the star-convex setting, we additionally establish the convergence of Muon with adaptive learning rates, achieving an improved complexity bound with a $\log(\epsilon^{-1})$ factor improvement over the constant-step-size result in \cite{kovalev2025understanding}.
+Recently, several works have also investigated the superiority of Muon from theoretical perspectives. \cite{wang2025muon} demonstrated that Muon can outperform Adam in tail-end associative memory learning, showing that spectral orthogonalization enables more balanced updates across singular modes. \cite{su2025isotropic} introduced an isotropic curvature model to analyze matrix-structured optimization updates. \cite{davis2025spectral} analyzed the squared nuclear-to-Frobenius ratio of the gradient relative to the stable rank of the incoming activations to characterize when Muon outperforms GD, and show that this condition holds in random-feature models, deep networks, and transformer training. \cite{ma2026preconditioning} analyzed matrix factorization and in-context learning of linear transformers, showing that for both problems Muon achieves iteration complexity independent of the condition number, thereby outperforming GD and Adam.